Fabric Stash Buster Bunting

 Continue until all the flags are used, joining the next bit of bias binding by overlapping a little as needed.

-Now all that's left to do is to feel a little bit pleased with yourself for making something so pretty from leftovers.
-It's double sided and washable.
-Keep it for yourself or give it away.
-Hang it up inside or outside.
-Enjoy!
+Now all that's left to do is to feel a little bit pleased with yourself for making something so pretty from fabric leftovers.
+Your bunting garland is double sided so it’ll look great wherever you hang it.
+It’s washable so you can use it inside or outside.

 I'll be linking up to these great link parties, why not go and have a look!